jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 ==== Free Client

-A collection that specifies a client is free, specifies the client itself can choose where a resource is saved.
+A collection that specifies a client is free, specifies that the client itself can choose where a resource is saved.
 Since the collection still needs to be in a correct state, the client might have to edit @sgv descriptions too.
-Take again the example of pictures and family pictures, where normally a picture matching the family picture description, would be placed in that collection.
+Take again the example of "pictures" and "family pictures" collections, where normally a picture matching the family picture description, would be placed in that collection.
-A Free client might choose to save the resource only in the general pictures collection and not in the family pictures collection.
+A free client might choose to save the resource only in the general pictures collection and not in the family pictures collection.
 They can choose to do this without changing the @sgv description.

 ==== Additional Allowed